Bumble-Buzz/app/To-Do.md

 Things left to do:
 - Smart contract
   - Name the app, then make the change everywhere
+  - Collection
+    - Remove collection name from Collection.sol ?
+    - Ability to disable reflection
+      - By making reflection percentage 0.
+Make sure the code is efficient when it's 0
+      - Add a boolean to enable / disable reflection
+      - Create separate logic to enable reflection, and that is when reflection pool is created?
+This way initial collection creation is cheaper and gives user option to never create reflection if they don't want to
+    - Do not allow user to be able to update contract address.
+It should be constant for the collection
   - All attributes and functions have correct access classifiers (private/internal/public)
   - Use one specific version in the contracts, not a range (0.8.4)
   - Remove `import "hardhat/console.sol";` from all contracts